 What can you do about raising a low ceiling without any construction?
 I’ve got a few tricks up my sleeve.
 I’m going to share how to make your ceiling look taller and how I used it in our master bedroom.

 When did they start building homes with higher (nine feet) ceilings?
 Eight feet used to be the standard height, but today it’s nine feet.
 I’m not entirely sure when that changed, but I’m guessing within the last 10-15 years.
 I think if you were to ask 100 people, 95 of them would say they prefer taller ceilings.
 Don’t you think?
 Who doesn’t love a tall ceiling.
 Taller ceilings seem to open everything up.
 I am one of those that loves tall ceilings.
 Sadly, our current home that we moved into six months ago only has eight foot ceilings in the bedrooms.

-Before I dive into how I made our ceilings look taller, I want to share a handful of ideas that you can use to give any ceiling a little more height.
+Before I dive into how I made our ceilings look taller in our cottage style bedroom, I want to share a handful of ideas that you can use to give any ceiling a little more height.

 - paint ceilings white

 - add vertical lines on the wall or use a vertical pattern

 - raise hanging window treatments to the ceiling

 - hang fans or chandeliers close to the ceiling

 - don’t use large furniture or tall furniture